 Why Care? - Zero Waste

 Who knew that your morning takeaway coffee cup can’t actually be recycled because there is a plastic lining in it?
-What about those straws for cocktails?
+What about those mini straws for your cocktails?
 Or your plastic toothbrush that you have used and invested in a new one every few months since you were young?
 Nope, that can’t be recycled either.

 When you think about your daily life, do you ever stop to think about how much trash you are creating?
 Don’t worry, I didn’t either until recently.